Updated: Dec 30/2020

 Because Blue Tangs like to use coral reefs for resting and protection, your saltwater aquarium should also have coral reefs and other types of decorations.

 These fish are natural grazers.
 They tend to eat often, eat a lot and they are herbivores.
 Although Hippo Tangs will eat a meaty diet (Brine shrimp and Krill) along with the other fish, their main diet should include seaweed and algae.

 Blue Hippo Tangs are not aggressive if they are the only other tang in the tank.
 They can get along with almost any other type of marine life and won’t bother most tankmates.
-The only issue will occur is if there is another Blue Tang in the tank.
+The only issue that will occur is if there is another Blue Tang in the tank.
 But if your tank is large enough, you can mix different tangs and they will get along fine.

 If you do want to have several Blue Tangs, if possible, introduce all of them to the tank at the same time.
 This will help avoid any territorial fights in the tank, and they will not have anything to fight over.

 The Yellow Tang makes a great tankmate!

 How much does a Blue Hippo Tang cost?

 The actual cost depends on several factors such as their size and where you purchase them.
 However, you can expect to pay on average $60 for a young fish and up to $120 for a larger one.

 It’s common for local fish stores to sell juveniles around 1.5-2″ in size for $60.

 Disease and quarantine